 The Lenovo M14 has no Black Frame Insertion feature to reduce motion blur.

 The Lenovo M14 is a basic 60Hz monitor without any variable refresh rate support.
+If you're looking for a portable monitor with better gaming performance, check out the ASUS ROG Strix XG16AHPE.

 The Lenovo ThinkVision M14 has very low input lag; you shouldn't notice any delay.